 E-Commerce plans usually focus on benefits.
 The benefits for shoppers are clear.
 With internet access and a credit card, you can buy products 24/7 from all over the world.

 For businesses who set up their own online store, the benefits are also clear.
 A closer connection to customers.
 And more control over orders and commercial levers like price and cost.

 How you get to those benefits is less clear, though.
 Online selling isn’t easy.

 There’s often many barriers to overcome and issues to fix, including how you manage delivery cost.
 Once an order’s placed, many different actions have to happen to move the product from the warehouse and deliver it to the customer.
 And each of those actions has a cost.

 That’s why this article focuses on the delivery cost.
 How it fits into your e-Commerce profit and loss.
 And its role in your customer experience and competitive strategy.

 Let’s start with the costs which happen before the delivery process starts.
 That’s the easy bit.

 These are the costs to make your product.
 The raw ingredients and materials.
 The assembly or production cost.
 And when they become “finished goods”, the cost of putting them into a warehouse and storing them.

-Produce X units of the product and your total COGs is X times the COGs per unit.
-They may change slowly over time (e.g. if suppliers start charging you more), but they’re mostly pretty stable.
+Produce X units of the product, and your total COGs is X times the COGs per unit.
+COGs will change slowly over time (e.g. if suppliers start charging you more), but it’s mostly pretty stable.